ujwal2727/Food-delivery/README.md

 # Food-delivery
-Clone of Zomato is in second brach
+Clone of Zomato is in second branch